sfluhrer/ssh-mldsa/draft-sfluhrer-ssh-mldsa.md

    This document augments the Public Key Algorithm Names in [RFC4250], Section 4.11.3.

-   IANA is requested to add the following entry to "Public Key Algorithm Names" in the "Secure Shell (SSH) Protocol Parameters" registry
+   IANA is requested to add the following entries to "Public Key Algorithm Names" in the "Secure Shell (SSH) Protocol Parameters" registry
    [IANA-SSH]: